Streampunk/nodencl/README.md

 Next steps include:

-* a flexible approach to attaching multiple kernel input parameters;
-* support for numerical data types other than Uint8 via Javascript typed arrays;
+* support for Javascript typed arrays;
-* consideration of how to use OpenCL pipelines;
+* consideration of whether and how to use OpenCL pipelines;
 * control of how work is split up into threads;
 * adding support for OpenCL SDKs from nVidia and AMD;
 * adding support for linux and Mac platforms.